DivineRPG/DivineRPG/PROGRESS/Broken Things.md

-## Add to Block JSON Auto-Generate
+## Add to Block JSON Auto-Generate (Not needed for release)
 * Steel Door
 * Vines (Once we start on Twilight)
 * Demon Furnace
 * Chests

-## Create special Item JSON Models
+## Create special Item JSON Models (Not needed for release)
 * Statues

-## Additional Items to complete for Vanilla & Iceika Release
+## Additional Blocks to complete for Vanilla & Iceika Release
-* Bows
+* Statues

 ## Bugs